igot-ai/s3-explorer/s3-explorer/src/modules/ingestion/temporal/README.md

 # Temporal Workflow Integration for Ingestion Pipeline

-This module provides Temporal workflow orchestration for the data ingestion pipeline, enabling distributed execution and integration with other services like catalog without tight coupling.
+This module provides Temporal workflow orchestration for the data ingestion pipeline, enabling distributed execution and integration with other services.

 ## Architecture

-The Temporal wrapper follows a clean separation of concerns:

 ```
 ┌─────────────────────────────────────────────────────────────┐